C-MCheng/CUDA-CompressibleFlow/README.md

 velocity = np.where(x<0.5, 0.0, 0.0)
 pressure = np.where(x<0.5, 1.0, 0.1)
 ```
-Before output field varables data, you need to connect them into a flattened array in the order of density, velocity and pressure due to the data structure of the binary file:
+Before output field varables data, you need to append them into a flattened array in the order of density, velocity and pressure due to the data structure of the binary file:
 ```
 flattenPrimitive = np.concatenate([np.double(density), np.double(velocity), np.double(pressure)])
 ```